li-matthew/todoApp/README.md

 # TO-DO APP

-A to-do list app made with Django, Python, and Bootstrap
+A to-do list app made with Django, Python, and Bootstrap.
+Tasks can be added with a description, category and due date.
+Once added, they can either be deleted or marked as complete.

 ## Screenshot
 ![Example](/todolist/media/screenshot.png)